 Be Honest About Your Needs

-Everyone is unique in terms of what they need and expect out of their partner.
-It is crucial to be open and discuss these needs, especially if you feel that they are being neglected in some way.
-This goes both ways too; meaning you must listen when your partner is expressing their own needs.
+Everyone is unique regarding what they need and expect from their partner.
+It is crucial to be open and discuss these needs, especially if you feel they are being neglected somehow.
+This goes both ways, too, meaning you must listen when your partner expresses their needs.
 A good aid in this would be understanding and utilizing one another’s love language, which you can read about in the novel The Five Love Languages by Gary Chapman.

 Give Space When Needed

-Although spending time together is important, having time for yourself should always be a priority as well.
-Don’t be afraid to let your partner know when you need some alone time and do not take it personally when they ask for the same.
-This will go a long way if you can take space away from your partner without feeling negatively about it.
+Although spending time together is important, having time for yourself should also be a priority.
+Don’t be afraid to let your partner know when you need some alone time, and do not take it personally when they ask for the same.
+This will go a long way if you can take space away from your partner without feeling negative about it.
 You should always do what you can to maintain your autonomy and avoid becoming codependent.

 Take Responsibility for Your Actions

 We are all human and make mistakes from time to time, but a key part in handling these mistakes is taking responsibility for them.
 If you try to shift blame or make excuses, it will only lead to mistrust in the future.
-If your actions lead to your partner being hurt in some way, you must take ownership and figure out what you can do to avoid it from happening again in the future.
+If your actions lead to your partner being hurt somehow, you must take ownership and figure out what you can do to avoid it from happening again.